CaelusRocketry/gs2/docs/CONFIG.md

 ### Environment

-This property determines whether the Ground Station will interface with a flight software simulation or an XBee socket.
-Use `"sim"` for the simulation environment and `"xbee"` for the XBee environment.
+This property determines whether the Ground Station will interface with a flight software simulation, an XBee socket, or a Bluetooth socket.
+Use `"sim"` for the simulation environment, `"xbee"` for the XBee environment, and `"bt"` for the Bluetooth environment.

 ### Telemetry